joolstorrentecalo/gitlab-foss/doc/user/application_security/api_fuzzing/configuration/customizing_analyzer_settings.md

 The API fuzzing behavior can be changed through CI/CD variables.

-The API fuzzing configuration files must be in your repository's `.gitlab` directory.
+From GitLab 13.12 and later, the default API fuzzing configuration file is `.gitlab/gitlab-api-fuzzing-config.yml`.
+In GitLab 14.0 and later, API fuzzing configuration files must be in your repository's
+`.gitlab` directory instead of your repository's root.

 WARNING:
 All customization of GitLab security scanning tools should be tested in a merge request before